cpaxton/germ/Readme.md

 ### GERM ROS

 The package `germ_ros` provides a connection between GERM's Neo4j back and and different application-specific modules via ROS messages.
+It also contains GERM world definitions and launch files to bring up the GERM ROS interface.

 Run this with: